lennilobel/ai-demos-public/Rag/README.md

     - `AzureSql` (Azure SQL Database)
     - `CosmosDb` (Azure Cosmos DB for NoSQL)
     - `MongoDb` (Azure Cosmos DB for MongoDB vCore)
-  - The provider is set to `SqlServer` by default, but you can select any provider as the default to any provider by changing the `RagProvider` property in `appsettings.json`.
+  - Note that the provider is set to `SqlServer` by default, but you can select any provider as the default by changing the `RagProvider` property in `appsettings.json`.

 ### Load the Initial Data

 - Type the "load data" command `LD`.
-  - This will delete all existing data in the database, and populate the database with all the movies in `movies.json`.
+  - This populates the database with all the movies in `movies.json`.
+  - Any existing vector data from running previous demos will be deleted.

+- Type the "reset data" command `RD`.
+  - This removes the three original Star Wars trilogy movies from the database.
+  - You will re-add them and vectorize them in a later step.

 - Test out searching before vectorization.
   - Type the "movies assistant" command `MA`.
   - Try asking any question, and observe that the response explains that there are no results.

 ### Vectorize the Initial Data

-- Type the "reset data" command `RD`.
-  - This removes the three original Star Wars trilogy movies from the database.
-  - You will re-add them and vectorize them in a later step.

 - Type the "vectorize data" command `VD`.
-  - This will vectorize all the movies (except for the three deleted Star Wars movies).
+  - This will vectorize all the movies (but not the three deleted Star Wars movies).
   - The process typically takes approximately 15-25 minutes.

 ### Get Movie Recommendations